KalaKit/KalaData/README.md

 ![Logo](logo.png)

-KalaData is a custom multithreaded compression and decompression CLI written in C++20, built entirely from scratch without external dependencies.
+KalaData is a custom multithreaded compression and decompression library + CLI written in C++20.
 All data is stored in a dedicated archival format with the `.kdat` extension.

+KalaData relies only on a single third party library - KalaHeades - it includes logging and shorthands integral variables.

 > Other uses of the `.kdat` extension in unrelated software do not work with KalaData.
 KalaData archives have their own internal structure, designed specifically for this tool.